Shaunfoo560/QueryBot/README.md

 - Multipurpose chatbot that can be easily integrated into any website to provide a place for user queries
 - Backend focused, but includes additional HTML and CSS template frontend along with Flask local hosting solely for visualization purposes:

+Step 1: Train the bot

 ![Example-training](https://user-images.githubusercontent.com/83842735/183676409-9ba03c55-e7be-41a2-a312-3b73a8274efc.png)

+Step 2: Test the bot locally

 ![Example_Response](https://user-images.githubusercontent.com/83842735/183676890-be6f4dab-6b8d-4d57-89cf-0976bfc35c14.png)
 <br></br>